Accommodation for exchange students

 The majority of the furnished apartments are shared apartments.
 Hoas has a very limited number of furnished studios available.
 HOAS recommends also applying for another apartment type, such as a shared apartment, at the same time, otherwise the applicant might not receive housing offer at all.

-Once HOAS has found you a room they will send you a housing reservation by e-mail.
-Check your e-mail on a regular basis - also junk mail / spam mailbox, just in case.
+HOAS makes the offers by email.
+Check your email on a regular basis - also junk mail / spam mailbox, just in case.
 Most of the HOAS housing reservations are sent out during June/November, so if you have not received a housing reservation e-mail by July/early December, be sure to search for other accommodation options.

 When you receive a housing offer, accept it as soon as possible.
 If you do not accept it by the deadline mentioned on the offer, the housing will be offered to someone else.
 You will not get a second offer.
 Please contact HOAS if you need more response time, or if you already know you will decline your only offer.
 Read carefully the detailed instructions on the HOAS website.

-Please note especially that a signed housing reservation is a valid tenancy agreement which cannot be cancelled or edited afterwards.
-The agreement will be made only for full semesters.
+Please note especially that a signed tenancy agreement cannot be cancelled or edited afterwards.

 You can also search for accommodation on the private market.
 However, it might be very difficult to find affordable accommodation, especially if you are an exchange student looking for furnished accommodation for a short period of time.